obsproject/bouf/README.md

 * `bouf-prep` - Prepares install directory, handles codesigning and PDB stripping
 * `bouf-buildpatches` - Creates patch files and manifest for use with OBS updater
-* `bouf-pack` - Packages the prepared install into ZIP and NSIS installer, and finalises/signs the manifest
+* (unfinished) `bouf-pack` - Packages the prepared install into ZIP and NSIS installer, and finalises/signs the manifest
 * `bouf-sign` - Standalone utility to sign files verified by the OBS updater (manifest, updater.exe, whatsnew, branches, etc.)

 The generated output has the following structure: